 Nightbitch: Release Date, Cast, And Other Things We Know About Amy Adams' Upcoming Horror Movie

 With six Academy Award nominations and a highly eclectic filmography to her name, Amy Adams has proven that she can do anything.
-However, despite the fact that one of her earliest credits is actually a horror-comedy movie — 2000’s deliciously campy mystery, Psycho Beach Party — the horror genre is one of the few that she is not well-known for partaking in.
-That is why I am excited to see that change when her next cinematic release, Nightbitch, comes out.
+However, Nightbitch is hopefully the film that finally gets her taken seriously as a horror movie actor.
+That being said, one of her earliest credits is actually a horror-comedy movie — 2000’s deliciously campy mystery, Psycho Beach Party — but the horror genre is one of the few that she is not well-known for partaking in.

 What Is The Nightbitch Release Date?